-By Joyce E. Pennington
+by Joyce E. Pennington

-As summer has drawn to a close and each of you are starting back to school to face your classroom students as well as responsibilities for the dance/drill team, you find yourself fantasizing what it would be like to have just the dance/drill team, five conference periods and two assistants, and still be paid your full salary!

-Well, as the fog clears and reality sets in, you walk into your second period dance class to face 47 unmotivated students who have decided to take your class because it would be an easy P.E. or Fine Arts credit.
+As summer has drawn to a close and each of you are starting back to school to face your classroom students as well as the ties and responsibilities for the dance/drill team, you find yourself fantasizing what it would be like to have just the dance/drill team, five conference periods and two assistants, and still be paid your full salary!
+Well, as the fog clears and reality sets in, you walk into your second period dance class to face 47 non-motivated students who have decided to take your class because it would be "an easy P.E. credit."
 None of them have had any dance and all are in for a rude awakening when they have to dress out every day and actually break a sweat.
-After 45 minutes of groans and mumbling you are grateful to dismiss them to get dressed and wondering how you are going to survive a year of this. four or five times a day.
+After 45 minutes of groans and mumbling you are grateful to dismiss them to get dressed and wondering how you are going to survive a year of this four times a day!